typelevel/frameless/docs/src/main/tut/TypedDataset.md

 For this tutorial we first create a simple dataset and save it on disk as a parquet file.
-[Parquet](https://parquet.apache.org/) is a popular "big data" friendly columnar format and well supported by Spark.
+[Parquet](https://parquet.apache.org/) is a popular columnar format and well supported by Spark.
-It's important to know that when operating on parquet datasets, Spark knows that each column is stored separately, so if we only need a subset of the columns Spark will optimize for this and avoid reading the entire dataset.
+It's important to note that when operating on parquet datasets, Spark knows that each column is stored separately, so if we only need a subset of the columns Spark will optimize for this and avoid reading the entire dataset.
+This is a rather simplistic view of how Spark and parquet work together but it will serve us well for the context of this discussion.

 ```tut:book
 import spark.implicits._